carueda/tscfg/readme.md

 the generated Java code looks [like this](https://github.com/carueda/tscfg/blob/master/src/main/java/tscfg/example/ExampleCfg.java) and an example of use [like this](https://github.com/carueda/tscfg/blob/master/src/main/java/tscfg/example/Use.java).

+Using the `--scala` option
+the generated code looks [like this](https://github.com/carueda/tscfg/blob/master/src/main/scala/tscfg/example/ScalaExampleCfg.scala) and an example of use [like this](https://github.com/carueda/tscfg/blob/master/src/main/scala/tscfg/example/scalaUse.scala).

 ## Supported types

-With explicit field typing, the following base types are supported:
+With explicit field typing, the following base types are currently supported:

 | type in spec  | java type:<br /> req / opt  | scala type:<br /> req / opt
 |---------------|---------------------|--------------------------